zdk/pg-search-thai/README.md

 Use PostgreSQL Full Text Search for Thai language (which spaces were not used to separate words )

-This extension requires segmentation system installed LibThai (LibThai does not require source code), libiconv for character encoding conversion (requires by LibThai word break), a pre-installed postgresql which C compiler will use to find `pg_config`.
-If LibThai is not installed on your system, please check out http://linux.thai.net/projects/libthai for more details
+This extension requires Thai word breaking routine in LibThai, libiconv for character encoding conversion (that requires by LibThai word breaking as it can only do tis-620 character encoding word segmentation) and a pre-installed postgresql which C compiler will use to find `pg_config`.

-##Configuration and Installation
+If LibThai is already not installed on your system, please check out http://linux.thai.net/projects/libthai or Installation section for more details

+##Installation

 - Download the _libthai_ (its dependency: _libdatrie_ ) from the following link: http://linux.thai.net/projects/libthai